 It is often difficult to know if your tomatoes are affected by a virus or by magnesium deficiency, which is easily treated.
 If you think you have a virus, try treating for magnesium deficiency as well.
 It can do no harm and just might be the cure.

 This is caused by allowing the plants to dry out and then watering heavily.Basically the fruit inside swells faster than the skin can grow when water is suddenly available after a period of drought.

 The split skins allow fungal spores in and shortly cotton wool mould growths etc will take hold rotting the fruits.

 There is no cure, just ensure you water regularly – little and often is by far the best with tomatoes.

 Tomatoes can suffer from aphids, green fly, white fly and slugs.
 I hang yellow sticky cards in the greenhouse to control white fly and slug controls for the outside ones.

 For many decades in parts of the world it has been the practice to grow African or French marigolds of a certain type to repel white fly on tomatoes in greenhouses or outdoors.
 It has also been found that the tomatoes grow better and bear more fruit with marigolds around them.

 French marigold petals are edible as well as attractive – brightening up borders and that includes greenhouse borders

-Apart from slugs eating the fruit, outdoor tomatoes do not seem too bothered by pests.
+Apart from slugs eating the fruit, outdoor tomatoes do not seem too bothered by pests, except for slugs.
 It may be that I have been lucky.

 The top of tomato around the stalk remains hard and remains green, refusing to colour.
 The main cause is a lack of potash but it’s more common in hot, sunny years so using shading in the greenhouse will help.
 Many varieties of tomato do not suffer from it.